andrzejlisek/BackupToMail/readme.md

 The code file is additional file and must be treated as other regular file\.
 You can upload it on the same account as another file or store this file locally only\.

-The original Reed\-Solomon code uses the serie of n\-bit values, which determines the maximum number of segments \(total data file and code file\)\.
+The original Reed\-Solomon code uses the serie of n\-bit values, which determines the maximum number of units \(total data file and code file\)\.
 One segment usually consists of from 1MB to 100MB of data, depending on message size limit\.
+One unit usually consists of one segment, but it can consist of more segments\.

 Each segment consists of certain bits \(segment size in bytes multiplied by 8\) and can be splitted into values\.
-For example, if segment consists of 50MB \(52428800 bytes\), you can interpret this as follwing, for example:
+For example, if segment consists of 50MB \(52428800 bytes\), you can interpret this as follwing, for example \(assuming, that one unit consists of one segment\):

 * 52428800 8\-bit values